Thelastpoet/elatax/README.md

 # Elatax

-Elatax is a custom Elementor widget that allows you to display taxonomy terms with styling and layout options similar to the Elementor Posts widget.
+Elatax is a customizable Elementor widget that enables you to showcase any taxonomy terms in Elementor.
+With Elatax, you can easily and quickly display your taxonomy terms in an intuitive and visually appealing way.

 ## Requirements